mile95/mile95.github.io/content/posts/2023-09-11-footballbrews.md

 }
 ```

-The authentication and authorization flow is best descriped [in the docs of FastAPI](https://fastapi.tiangolo.com/tutorial/security/)
+You can explore the detailed authentication and authorization flow in the FastAPI documentation [here](https://fastapi.tiangolo.com/tutorial/security/).

 ### Database

-Almost all of the data is stored in a SQLite database.
-The amount of data that needs to be stored for this application is very little.
-When I started this project, I had four beers in the collection and it will take a long time to even collect 20+ beers hence I wanted as simple storage as possible.
-SQLite is just a single file which contains all of the data.
-It is open source and free to use.

-For each beer I store around 5-6 attributes, but also an image of the beer.
+FootballBrews thrives on simplicity, and this extends to its choice of a database.
+Nearly all data is stored in a lightweight SQLite database.
+Given the modest amount of data this application handles, SQLite emerged as the ideal solution.
+Its single-file structure ensures efficient storage, and its open-source nature aligns perfectly with the project's cost-effective approach.

-In the SQLite database I keep the URL of the image which I manually uploaded to my public S3 bucket.
+Each beer record in the database includes approximately 5-6 attributes, along with an associated beer image.
+To manage these images, I manually uploaded them to my public S3 bucket and stored the URL as part of the beer records.

 ## Frontend

-The frontend is created using Angular since that was the framework we used at work during this time and I wanted to get a deeper understanding of if.
-I'm using the [material](https://material.angular.io/) component library due to its simplicity.
-The trickiest part of developing the frontend was for sure to get responsive for multiple screen resolutions (including mobile).
-It was a problem I really never tackled before (with my limited frontend experience), the solution became setting different css styling based on the width of the screen.
+The frontend of FootballBrews is a key component responsible for delivering the application's interface.
+I opted for Angular as the framework to develop the frontend.
+This choice was influenced by my exposure to Angular in a professional context and my goal of gaining a deeper understanding of this framework.

+One of the primary challenges during frontend development was ensuring the application's responsiveness across various screen resolutions, including mobile devices.
+My limited prior experience in frontend development made this a particularly interesting challenge.
+To address this, I adopted a responsive design strategy, which involved adjusting CSS styling based on the screen width:

 ```css
 @media screen and (max-width: 800px) {